bowornpol/NUIM-pipeline/README.md

 ## Module 3: Network Analysis

 This module provides three network analyses designed to identify context-specific associations.
-It takes the multi-layered network generated from the network construction module as input.
+It takes the multi-layered network generated from **Module 2** as input.

 ### <ins>(1) Hub identification</ins>